-There has been a lot of anxiety surrounding the coronavirus this past week.
+There has been a lot of anxiety surrounding the coronavirus.
 More specifically, anxiety about the unknown.

 What is the virus?
 How does it spread?
 What are the symptoms?
 When should I call the doctor?
 What do testing and treatment options look like?
 What should I be doing?

 There is a lot of information (and misinformation) inundating us, updating us every few minutes, which has contributed to the significant increase in the anxiety and stress felt across the nation, particularly on social media.
 At Sage Neuroscience Center, we are focused on constantly providing our patients with a supportive and healthy environment, which includes keeping them well informed.

 Staying informed using trusted and reliable sources is an effective way of educating ourselves about this unprecedented situation.

 Our founder and CEO, Dr. Reuben Sutter, has outlined the facts about this virus.
 Read on to understand more about this virus.

 Below the FAQ’s are some fantastic resources.
 Scroll down to explore them!

 COVID-19 is caused by a specific virus called SARS-CoV-2 that first appeared in late 2019 in Wuhan, China.
 Symptoms of the disease include fever, cough, and trouble breathing.

 COVID-19 has spread person to person, similar to the flu.
 This is spread through coughing and sneezing.
 It is also believed to spread by touching infected surfaces and then touching the mouth, nose, or eyes.

 Symptoms usually begin 3-5 days after infection and sometimes up to two weeks.
 Symptoms include fever, cough, feeling tired, trouble breathing, and muscle aches.
 Most infected people only have mild symptoms.
 The development of pneumonia symptoms are more likely for people with advanced age and/or other health problems.
 Pneumonia and the lack of oxygen can lead to death in some people.